 SLLI is a coalition of about 70 legislators in 38 states dedicated to eliminating “economic attractions” for immigrants and their “unlawful invasion” of the U.S. The group is often described as the legislative arm of FAIR, which is apt given the group says on its website that it has a “working partnership” with FAIR.
 SLLI’s legislators are the main instigators behind favored FAIR initiatives, including attempts at the state level to deny immigrants various rights through laws modeled on Arizona’s S.B.
 1070.

 SLLI has grown dormant in recent years, and the Supreme Court in 2012 struck down most of SB 1070’s provisions as unconstitutional.
 FAIR’s push to end birthright citizenship, however, has not.
 Encouraged by then-candidate Donald Trump’s immigration plan, which proposed to “end birthright citizenship” because it is “the biggest magnet for illegal immigration,” FAIR published a report claiming the enforcement of birthright citizenship is based on a misinterpretation of the 14th Amendment.
-On June 29, 2018, IRLI filed an amicus brief in United States v.
-Wong Kim Ark.
-The defendants are a family of American Samoans arguing they are American citizens under the birthright citizenship clause because they were born in American Samoa.
+On June 29, 2018, IRLI filed an amicus brief in Fitisemanu v.
+United States.
 IRLI alleges the 14th amendment has been misinterpreted since 1898 and hopes the case will be taken to the Supreme Court.